CHEMICAL FREE INGREDIENTS

 (-)-Carvone, (+)-Limonene, (Z)-Dihydrocarvone, 3-Octanol, Methone, 1,8-Cineole

 Melaleuca alternifolia is steam distilled from the leaves with a thin consistency and clear color with light yellow tint.

-Tea Tree is a strongly medicinal, fresh, woody, earthy aroma that, once accustomed, can be highly uplifting.
+Tea Tree is a strongly medicinal, fresh, woody, earthy aroma that, once accustomed, can be highly energizing, gratifying and uplifting.

-Widely known for its antibacterial, antiviral, antifungal and antiparasitic effects tea tree lends itself well to any mild injury or illness including wounds, yeast (candida), ringworm, warts, acne, cold sores, bites/stings, infection, rash, itching and more.
+Widely known for its antibacterial, antiviral, antifungal and antiparasitic effects tea tree lends itself well to any mild injury or illness including wounds, yeast (candida), ringworm, warts, acne, cold sores, bites/stings, infection, various rash and irritation, itching and much more.